minerbadd/MUSE/data/muse/MiningMUSE.md

 - Set the project directory to the MUSE folder in your project directory.
 - Open `MUSE/data/muse/assets/museMark.lua` and execute it (without debugging).
 This should produce all fresh, all new, all the code completion, all the type checking files, and all the code documentation for MUSE.

-There are tests for MUSE but no test framework.
+There's a primitive test jig for MUSE.
 MUSE tests rely on human review of their output.
-A framework automating tests would be a useful addition (as would more extensive testing).
+But regression testing to see if a test output has changed is provided.
+You've likely explored it already.
+It's implemented by <a href="code/lib/check.html" target="_blank"> lib/check </a>.

 And that's the lot.
 There's an <a href="https://github.com/minerbadd/MUSE/issues" target="_blank"> issues</a> reporting page for MUSE if (really when) you find something that needs reporting.
 All the best.